Tannerbraithwaite/VoyageYou/VoyageYou/MOBILE_SETUP_GUIDE.md

-# 📱 Mobile Setup Guide - Travel App with Railway Backend
+# 📱 Mobile Setup Guide - VoyageYou with Railway Backend

 ## 🚀 Quick Start

-Your Travel App is now configured to use your Railway backend for mobile development!
+Your VoyageYou is now configured to use your Railway backend for mobile development!

 ### 1. **Install Expo Go App**
 - **iOS**: Download "Expo Go" from the App Store